 Stargazing in Trossachs

 One of the most unique qualities of the Trossachs National Park is its low level of light pollution and its dark skies.
+There are several Dark Skies regions within the national park, which are regions that have been designated with minimal light pollution and offer unparalleled views of the night sky.

 You can stay in a lodge or camp out in the national park during March to experience the amazing night sky that usually eludes us and see the beautiful constellations that are always above us.